goslogan/fw/README.md

 [![License](http://img.shields.io/:license-mit-blue.svg)](LICENSE)

-Updated library derived from [Oleg Lobanov's fwencoder](https://github.com/o1egl/fwencoder).
+Updated library derived from [Oleg Lobanov's fwencoder](https://github.com/o1egl/fwencoder) with some aspects of [Ian Lopshire's go-fixedwidth](github.com/ianlopshire/go-fixedwidth)

 Ths version currently only decodes but has a few additional features.

 1. It supports the TextMarshaler/TextUnmarshaler interface
 2. It allows multiple calls to the decoder by allowing a pointer to a struct to be passed to it as well as a slice.
 3. It's slightly faster because it caches conversion functions
+4. It supports arbitrary record endings and field conversions
+5. It allows the headers to be predefined by the caller

 * It **does not** support JSON decoding for complex data structures.
 * **Encoding** is also unsupported.